huqianghui/spring-cloud/Exercise tutorial.md

 ### 2. Modify the microservice's pom.xml

 In the old monolithic application, we use the memorized MongoDB as the datebase.
-After we depart the app into microservices, we need to config each microservice have access to the DB.
-So we need to modify each pom.xml of microservices to add MongoDB dependence.
+After we depart the app into microservices, we need to config the microservice has access to DB.
+In this lab, `account-service` need to store and query Account information in database.
+So we need to modify the pom.xml of `account-service` microservice to add MongoDB dependence.

+> **Notice** In this lab, other microservices like `Eureka`, `Auth-service`, `Gateway` and `Config Server` do not need store their data in the Database.
+Think about why and how can they access data.

-Open the **pom.xml** under the _account-service_ root folder.
+Open the **pom.xml** under the `account-service` root folder.
 Check and modify to add dependencies as below:

 ```xml
 <profiles>